freenas/freenas-docs/userguide/vms.rst

    Docker VM Configuration

-Every Docker VM is created with an initial user :literal:`rancher` with the password :literal:`docker`.
-This is used to log in to RancherOS when connecting with the :guilabel:`Serial` shell.
-The password :literal:`docker` is changed by editing the raw device of the Docker VM.
+Click |ui-power|, :guilabel:`CONNECT`, and :guilabel:`Serial` to
+log in to the Docker Host.
+Enter :literal:`rancher` for the user name and :literal:`docker` for the password.

+The default password is changed in the :guilabel:`Devices` by stopping the Docker Host, clicking |ui-options|, and :guilabel:`Devices`.
+Click
+|ui-options| and :guilabel:`Edit` for the :guilabel:`RAW` device and
+enter a new value in the :guilabel:`password` field.
 Passwords cannot contain a space.

 .. figure:: images/virtual-machines-docker-devices-rawfile.png